aditya-uw/my-wowchemy-site/content/project/ubna2022_summer/index.md

 ## Acknowledgements

 - I want to thank my colleague Josie Sachen for helping us with this project.
-We had to work 2-3 times a week for 4 hours during Seattle heat waves and all and I'm thankful for her support.
+   - We had to work 2-3 times a week for 4 hours, sometimes during Seattle heat waves and I'm thankful for her support.
+   - The UBNA Bat Monitoring Logo (featured image) was also inspired from our shared interest in the Jurassic Park movies.
 - I also want to thank the Applied Physics Laboratories for the funding they provided me towards this project.
 - I finally want to acknowledge my principal investigator Wu-Jung Lee for her patience and guidance in performing fieldwork and running analysis on collected acoustic data.